 An aggrieved applicant may, within seven (7) business days after the selection of prospective eligible projects, appeal in writing to the Director of City Development or their designee.
 The appeal must state all facts and arguments upon which the appeal is based.
 The City Development Director, or the appointed Designee, will review the content of the City's solicitation document (NOFA), the applicant's application, and the facts which form the basis for the appeal.
-The Director, or the appointed Designee, will render a written decision within thirty (30) business days of the receipt of the appeal.
+The Director, or the appointed Designee, will review thin thirty (30) business days of the receipt of the appeal.